North Luzon Expressway: Planned extension to Pangasinan and La Union

-In 1994, the PNCC entered into a MOU with Italian-Thai Development for the extension of the North Luzon Tollway to Pangasinan and La Union, as well as the widening of the expressway from four to eight lanes under the build-operate-transfer scheme.
 However, the agreement turned into a deadlock, and Congressman Mike Defensor was assailed for imputing motivations to Speaker Jose de Venecia Jr. for resolving, and also, Benpres (now Lopez Holdings Corporation), which involved the rehabilitation and expansion of the expressway, was planned to include the extension to Pangasinan and La Union with agreement as its revision.
 Nothing came out of that undertaking.

-Filipinas Dravo Corporation also made a study on the expressway extension that would extend to San Fernando, La Union, totaling 162 km in 1996 and proposed it in the 1997 master plan.

-On December 30, 1996, Japanese company Itochu signed an agreement with the PNCC to build the extension of the expressway to Pangasinan, and a feasibility study was conducted.
+On December 30, 1996, the Japanese firm Itochu reached an agreement with the PNCC to construct the extension of the expressway to Pangasinan, and a feasibility study was carried out.
 Meanwhile, the route has a total length of 88 km from Mabalacat to Urdaneta, Pangasinan, with a planned extension to La Union.

+Filipinas Dravo Corporation also made a study on the expressway extension that would extend to San Fernando, La Union, totaling 162 km in the same year and proposed it in the 1997 master plan.
+One year later, the Medium-term Philippine Development Plan proposed a 98 km extension of the expressway.
+Later, in 1999, it was reported that Leighton was interested in the project.

 When the proposal was not realized, the extension of the expressway was split into two expressways, the Subic–Clark–Tarlac Expressway and its segment between Clark and Tarlac City, and the Tarlac–Pangasinan–La Union Expressway.
 No new proposals have made since then.